CapitanKitteh/Cheatsheet/README.md

 **Please keep in mind that I'm learning from courses and other sources and I'm writing down what I've learned.
 It's not a form of teaching and I'm not describing everything in full phrases or examples (which may change in future).**

+For now, learning plan include Frontend Web Development, but for sure you can find more informations about many different things here in future, so keep watching :)

 I wanted to create something exactly like a cheatsheet because